Skip to main content

 How Reply Judge catches brand-voice drift.

-A second-pass model trained on your last 200 sent replies.
-Below 0.78 fidelity, the reply doesn't go out — it goes to your inbox.
+A second-pass judge that scores every draft on policy grounding, factual grounding, and brand voice.
+Fail any dimension, and the reply doesn't go out — it goes to your inbox.

 The fastest way to lose a customer's trust isn't a wrong answer — it's a right answer in the wrong voice.
 A support reply that's technically correct but reads like a different company is a small betrayal, and at scale, small betrayals compound.
 Reply Judge exists to catch that betrayal before it ships.